Nsustain/nsustain.com/README.md

 how it works.
 Read the whole documetation if you'd like to get an overall understanding of how Nsustain works.
-If, however, you're just trying to run a quick development server, just read the first section.
+If, however, you're just trying to spin up a development server as easily as possible, just read the first section.

 <br>